landon9720/resume/README.md

 * Designed and built a Java application container for the IBM iSeries platform.
 The container provides services such as database and thread pooling, task scheduling, durable event delivery, inter-process communication with a J2EE tier, and domain-specific services such as customer data modeling and persistence.

-  EDUCATION

-  Portland State University                          B.S.
+## Education

-  Portland, Oregon                    Information Systems 2001                          and Quantitative Analysis
+*Portland State University - BS Information Systems and Quantitative Analysis - 2001*

 Coursework included C, C++, C#/.NET, SQL, data structures and algorithms, data modeling, finance, and marketing.